bricksdont/bricksdont.github.io/_posts/2020-12-15-seven-recommendations-for-mt-evaluation.md

 If authors do publish code, the next problem is that by "releasing code" what many people mean is releasing the library used to train the particular models in a paper.
 What is almost never released is the workflow, scripts etc. necessary to reproduce the actual experiments.
 As a consequence, reproducibility experiments are rarely undertaken in our field.

-Issues like these are an impediment to scientific progress and perhaps worth exploring in a different post.
+Issues like these are an impediment to scientific progress and perhaps worth exploring in future blog posts.

 <hr style="border:2px solid gray">